MisanthropicBit/bash_powerprompt/README.md

 ## Requirements

-* A `bash` shell

-Some themes may require additional things and may include:
+Only a `bash` shell is required for the most basic themes, but you may also want the following installed depending on which themes you want to use.

 * A [powerline font](https://github.com/powerline/fonts)
 * A terminal capable of displaying unicode symbols
-* A terminal capable of 256 colors or true-color
+* A terminal capable of 88, 256 colors or true-color
 * `git`, `hg` or `svn`

 ## Installation